roboscienceorg/book/source/Simulation/SimulatingMotion.rst

 Animation of the Two Link Manipulator
 -------------------------------------

+.. _`example_twolinkmanipulator`:
+.. rubric:: Two Link Manipulator Example

-[example_twolinkmanipulator] For the arm in the two link example, determine the joint angles to trace out a circle centered at (10,8) of radius 5.
+For the arm in the two link example, determine the joint angles to trace out a circle centered at (10,8) of radius 5.
 The circle can be parametrized by :math:`x(t) = 5\cos (t) + 8`, :math:`y(t) = 3 \sin(t) + 10`,